Apoica pallens: Worker-queen conflict

 In Apoica pallens, the nature of queen–worker morphological differences is determined at the larval stage.
 Queen larvae have different growth rates of various bodily compartments compared to larvae that will become workers.
 This generates castes based on different morphologies, rather than based on different sizes.
 Polygyny in Epiponini has no intolerant primary egglayer queen.
 Instead reproduction is performed by several tolerant female queens.
 The queens participate in a society of inclusive fitness rather than in a struggle for direct fitness.
 The role of policing is adopted by sterile workers, who select among the queen larvae.
 Due to this system, there is in fact minimal conflict between the two castes.

 Human importance

 Uses in folk medicine

 Folk medicine is prominent in various areas of Brazil.
 The incorporation of insects into folk remedies is common, and specific insects serve distinct purposes.
 Medicinal insects are the focus of certain healing methods targeted to treat ailments, serving as drug resources that come from nature.
 The nests of Apoica pallens, in particular, is known to be significant in the practices of the indigenous Pankarare and also the rural people of Brazil.
 Nests of these wasps are burned and the smoke released is inhaled in order to heal stroke.
 Furthermore, when the presence of evil is suspected in a native's life, they must bath in this smoke of the burning nest as treatment.
 In Matinha dos Pretos, pieces of the nest can also be boiled in water to make a tea that serves as treatment for asthma.

 Interaction with other species

-Apoica pallens arranged on the comb face exhibiting passive defense.